mario-to-lowercase/MicroDoc/pages/microblog-demo.md

 ## 📮 Submitting Your Site as a Demo

-If you've created a Microblog-powered site that you believe would be valuable as an example for others:
+If you've created a MicroDoc-powered site that you believe would be valuable as an example for others:

-1. **Ensure Quality**: Make sure your site follows best practices and demonstrates Microblog's capabilities effectively.
+1. **Ensure Quality**: Make sure your site follows best practices and demonstrates MicroDoc's capabilities effectively.

 2. **Contact**: Reach out through GitHub or the contact information provided in the repository.